Chiefs, 49ers deadlocked at half of Super Bowl LIV

 The 49ers took an early 3-0 lead, driving from their own 18 to the Kansas City 20 after the Chiefs went three-and-out on their first possession.
 Robbie Gould kicked a 38-yard field goal with 7:57 to play in the first quarter.
 Wide receiver Deebo Samuel ran for 39 yards on two plays for first downs in the drive.

-San Francisco quarterback Jimmy Garoppolo was pressured by defensive tackle Chris Jones and made an ill-advised throw that was intercepted by Chiefs cornerback Bashaud Breeland at the Kansas City 45-yard line.
+San Francisco quarterback Jimmy Garoppolo was pressured by defensive tackle Chris Jones and made an ill-advised throw that was intercepted by Chiefs cornerback Bashaud Breeland at the Kansas City 43-yard line.

 After a 28-yard pass play from Mahomes to wide receiver Sammy Watkins and another fourth-and-1 success by Williams, Kansas City settled for a 31-yard field goal by Harrison Butker and a 10-3 lead with 9:32 to play in the first half.

-Note: EditorsNote: fixes typo in 3rd graf; will update with first lede immediately postgame